-We also think there may be potential to enhance mobile capability on the fire ground, possibly leveraging capability delivered as part of the Emergency Services Mobile Communications Programme ESMCP, which includes delivery of the Emergency Services Network (in time) and would be looking to explore the practicalities of this approach.
+We also think there may be potential to enhance mobile capability on the fire ground, possibly leveraging capability delivered as part of the Emergency Services Mobile Communications Programme ESMCP (in time) and would be looking to explore the practicalities of this approach.

 Getting security right is critical to the successful move to mobile ways of working.
-We have adopted a strong multilayered authentication for our tablets and laptops that requires not only an ID and password, but an extra code delivered via a mobile phone.
+We have adopted a strong multi-layered authentication for our tablets and laptops that requires not only an ID and password, but an extra code delivered via a mobile phone.
 Once our staff become familiar with this new login procedure, we believe they will quickly adapt and it will become second nature to them.